Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-event-reference.md

 #### Data payload definition <a id="data-payload-definition-2"></a>

-The following key/value pairs is used by the Adobe Campaign Classic extension from the configuration event.
+The following key/value pair is used by the Adobe Campaign Classic extension from the configuration event.

 | **Key** | **Value Type** | **Optional** | **Description** |
 | :--- | :--- | :--- | :--- |